Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 }
 ```

 This is not just a syntax difference.
-Analysis API requires all analysis-related code to be housed in a single
+The Analysis API requires all analysis-related code to be housed in a single
 location.
 You can, of course, extract parts of the logic to separate functions, and even create your set of utilities.
 Nevertheless, you cannot freely mix symbols from unrelated analysis sessions.